gambiTarun/Zigbee-Enabled-Wireless-Fault-Detection-in-Induction-Machines/README.md

 - Selecting all 12 features and 3 categorical variables(current)
 <img width="305" alt="image" src="https://user-images.githubusercontent.com/22619455/222922812-318d2714-6955-459a-a54e-c37644630599.png">

+## Conclusion
-- **Conclusion**: 3 best features model is selected as accuracy obtained is high and less data needs to be transferred via Zigbee.
+3 best features model is selected as accuracy obtained is high and less data needs to be transferred via Zigbee.